SSWConsulting/SSW.Rules.Content/rules/escalate-key-updates/rule.md

 Automated notifications from project management tools can be easily missed or overlooked amidst other notifications.
 :::

 For visibility and to ensure all stakeholders are in the loop, you should also send an email to the relevant people.
+Not every PBI will require an email, but if it is a key update or deliverable, it should be escalated.

 <!--endintro-->